Courses and timetable

 The CEP offers six educational skills courses, each one containing a compulsory workshop that participants are required to book and attend.

-Further information on how to register and enrol for each of our courses are noted within the relevant course.
-Please note the registration for each workshop opens about 3 months in advance and closes 48 hours before the start of the workshop.
+Registration for individual workshops opens about 3 months in advance and closes 48 hours before the start of the workshop.

 This course is mapped to GMC Framework Area 1 “Ensuring safe and effective patient care through training”.
 We have structured the course to focus on teaching in the clinical environment, with an emphasis on protecting patients and enhancing care through a process of induction to the clinical environment and effective learner supervision.
 We will also consider how you might balance your clinical responsibilities with the educational needs of your learners.
 Finally, we will explore clinical uncertainty and ask, how do you support learners to navigate this constant phenomenon?